 Our church community is spread geographically.
 But the calls, encouragement and love are amazing.
-Every call from Nancy's sister in the priesthood Mary Ellen bring a smile to Nancy's face.
+Every call from Nancy's sister in the priesthood Mary Ellen brought a smile to Nancy's face.

-Nancy and Brian's co-workers and customers are amazing.
-Brian is on family medical leave.
-Co-workers are sending meals and messages of support.
-Nancy has retired, but her co-instructors and students are engaged and supportive.
+Nancy and Brian's co-workers and customers were amazing.
+Brian fully used family medical leave.
+Co-workers sent meals and messages of support.
+Nancy has retired, but her co-instructors and students were engaged and supportive.

-Nancy's ambition is to lead and nurture the community to support those in need of support for any social or medical need.
+Throught the ALS journey, Nancy's ambition was to lead and nurture the community to support those in need of support for any social or medical need.